yatzima/kaggle/README.md

 # kaggle
-My repository with solutions for Kaggle problems and competitions
+My repository with solutions for Kaggle problems and competitions.

+<a href="https://www.kaggle.com/yatzima/">Link to my Kaggle</a>